dahays/Linux-Dungeon-Crawls/README.md

 Each dungeon is self-contained and installed using a single setup script.
 Once installed, students navigate the environment, follow clues, and complete objectives using standard Linux tools.

+A Kali VM will provide the most ideal environment.
+While not critically malicious, running these from a local Linux machine is not advised.

 ---

 ## Getting Started